martin-more/prueba1-gha/docs/errors/invalid-union-type.md

 Since GraphQL doesn't allow scalars as union members, a workaround is to create a wrapper type that contains the scalar value and use that instead.
-For example the following code will create a union type between `Example` and `IntWrapper`
+For example